 Get some food in your face as soon as your baby goes down.
 It’s a well-known fact that a child can sense when its parent is about to sit down and enjoy a meal (or a slice of toast or stale cracker or whatever you had the energy to put together) from a mile off.

-Expectation – Yes, I’ll have to cut down the amount of time that I spend in the shower, but nothing will get in the way of me putting my make-up on.
+Expectation – Yes, becoming a mum means that I’ll have to cut down the amount of time that I spend in the shower, but nothing will get in the way of me putting my make-up on.

 Reality – Honestly, I barely have time to go for a wee, do you think I have time do to do a winged liner and make sure that my eyebrows are ‘on fleek’.
 I’ve brushed my hair and teeth today and I’ve got concealer and blusher on so that I don’t scare the kids by looking like the walking dead.
 Making sure that my baby is fed, clean, happy and in the cutest outfit possible is more important.

 Baby Massage Class